Career Snapshot - Cover Letters

 - End with either ‘Yours faithfully’ (if addressed to Sir or Madam) or ‘Yours sincerely’ (if addressed to a named person)

-- Be written in business language rather than overly-academic language, use our list of action verbs to help, in our Imperial Guide to CVs and Cover Letters
+- Be written in business language rather than overly-academic language, use our list of action verbs to help, in our publication, CVs and Cover Letters

 1. The introduction